devehopper/redirect.js/README.md

 # redirect.js
-Redirect to another web page
+Redirect to another web page using the redirect() function from redirect.js.